https://www.calameo.com/books/005420653452813aabc37

 e.
 I have some problems with my schoolmates

-f.
-I have been bullied
+I have

 g.
 I have some problems with the teachers